aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 The user can easily modify this file if they want to convert additional clinical data.

-For further details regarding clinica data, we recommend to look at the [ADNI Data Package ](https://adni.bitbucket.io/index.html) developped by the Alzheimer's Disease Neuroimaging Initiative.
+For further details regarding clinica data, we recommend to look at the [ADNI Data Package ](https://adni.bitbucket.io/index.html) developed by the Alzheimer's Disease Neuroimaging Initiative.

 ## Using the converter